 - Accompanying Leisure Card (CAL)

 - audio tour

 - Adult admission: $17

 - Cooperatives and non-profit organizations

-Step back in time at the Maison Saint-Gabriel Museum and Historic Site, an animated and living museum that affords a glimpse of rural life in New France.
+Step back in time at the Maison Saint-Gabriel Museum and Historic Site, an animated and living museum that provides a glimpse of rural life in New France.

 Set amidst farmhouse gardens recreated in the spirit of the 17th century, the Maison Saint-Gabriel is the oldest example of rural habitation in Montréal.
 Purchased by Marguerite Bourgeoys in 1668, this two-storey fieldstone residence once housed the Filles du Roy.
 It is considered one of the finest examples of traditional Québec architecture existing today.

 Dynamic interpreter-guides captivate visitors with interesting facts and engaging stories.
 The permanent exhibit highlights various collections of objects and old-fashioned works of art such as paintings, embroidery, sculptures, and objects from daily life from the 17th to 20thcenturies.

 Enjoy the best of Montréal

 The Tourisme Montréal newsletter gives you the inside scoop on everything happening in the city.